 - In The Science of Discworld III: Darwin's Watch, the influence of the Auditors (who desire to hold up human progress so we don't escape Earth before it becomes a snowball) means that in every single Alternate Universe, Darwin dies in increasingly unlikely ways before he can write The Origin of Species.

-- And also demonstrates it.
+- Interesting Times also mentions this effect in one of Pratchett's archetypal footnotes.
+And also demonstrates it.
 When Rincewind gets sent by the wizards, they just happen to get a lit cannon in return due to the nature of the spell.
 Ponder stops it firing, seemingly in innocent subversion of an overused trope.
 Most of a Novel later they decide to bring Rincewind Back, and light the cannon again just to leave it as they found it.
 Guess what happens to the main villain....

 When someone survives due to a sequence of freak events we call it a miracle.
 But when someone dies due to a sequence of freak events, that's also a miracle.
 Just because it isn't nice, doesn't mean it's not miraculous.

 - The death of the religious monomaniac Vorbis in Small Gods is a direct lift from Greek mythology and involves a hungry eagle, a sentient tortoise who "persuades" the eagle to let go at exactly the right moment, and a precisely judged parabolic trajectory in which three pounds of tortoise travelling at speed impacts square-on with the priest's skull.